 - Focus on your health.
 Taking care of yourself is always important, but when you are dealing with deep and powerful emotions inside, it is even more important to be conscious of the right decisions necessary to keep you physically healthy.
 Be sure to get lots of sleep and eat healthily, in the foods you choose and the amounts and frequency of eating.
 Keep your exercise routine going as well.
 It will help to keep you busy and working up a good sweat is always a great outlet for any emotions you are feeling.

 - Read encouraging books and articles.
 Fact of the matter is, people have been dying since the beginning of time – unfortunately, that’s just the nature of life.
 However, as a result there are countless books and articles on the topic, and on how others have managed to work through loss in their own lives.
 Reading other people’s stories can vastly help you live through your own tale, and their words of encouragement can give you strength.
-There are many lists online of books recommended to those who are grieving that can be found with a simple search, such as this one from com and this one from The Wall Street Journal.
+There are many lists online of books recommended to those who are grieving that can be found with a simple search, such as this one from com or try searching The Wall Street Journal.

 - Don’t grieve alone.
 Although some of the things recommended above do include periods of solitude, if you need someone to talk to, reach out and find someone.
 There is a Buddhist folktale of a woman whose only son had died, and she grieved intensely.
 She went to the Buddha and asked him to help her bring her child back to life.
 He said he would if she brought him four or five mustard seeds from a family who had not experienced a death.
 The woman went door to door for days, but every family had unfortunately lost a loved one at some point, and she returned to the Buddha empty handed.
 Finally, she understood – her pain is universal.
 You too will find that everyone has felt like you do at one time or another, and for that reason, people will want to help you.
 Let them.